 State schools provided a community hub that brought together children from families throughout the township.
 State education more broadly was the very machinery of social integration, bringing together children from diverse cultural backgrounds, colour and class to learn and grow together.

 Tom Murray would have not been teaching for too long at that point.
 The Murray family had a cane farm to the north of Edmonton and Tom’s father was also called Tom, as was my father.
-I don’t regret being named Robert as I reckon it is great for names to skip a generation to avoid confusion.
-Tom himself grew up just north of Edmonton, in a cane farming family.
-As a teacher Tom Murray Jr. encouraged students to develop their speaking skills and have some knowledge of the world around them.
+I don’t regret being named Robert.
+I reckon it is great for names to skip a generation to avoid confusion.
+Tom Murray Jr. grew up just north of Edmonton, in a cane farming family.
+As a teacher he encouraged students to develop their speaking skills and have some knowledge of the world around them.
 He also promoted civics and fostered community.

-One day Tom had the Member for Cairns, Ray Jones, address the class.
-Ray was a little battler and came from a time the ALP looked to its membership to locally select a candidate that was respected and reflected the views of the area.
-Short in stature Jones was the essence of working class and never forgot he attended Parramatta State School in bare feet, reflecting his humble background.
+One day Mr. Murray had the Member for Cairns, Ray Jones, address the class.
+Ray was a little battler and came from a time when the ALP looked to its membership to locally select a candidate that was respected and reflected the views of the area.
+Short in stature, Jones was the essence of working class and never forgot he attended Parramatta State School in bare feet, reflecting his humble background.

-A feisty parliamentary performer, Ray came from a Catholic family and was the Member for Cairns at the time of the ‘great split’ of 1972.
-Even at the age of 12 I was thrilled Tom had organised for Jones to visit us and speak.
-In coming months Tom had us all take the podium and speak about something we were knowledgeable and passionate about.
+A feisty parliamentary performer, Ray Jones came from a Catholic family and was the Member for Cairns at the time of the ‘great split’ of 1972.
+Even at the age of 12 I was thrilled that Mr. Murray had organised for Ray to visit us and speak.
+In coming months Mr. Murray had us all take the podium and speak about something we were knowledgeable and passionate about.
 I spoke about rugby league.

 In 1988 at the age of 37 Tom Murray married.
 Much to our surprise he married one of our class of 1979, Kathy Walter.
 Kathy would have been 20 by then.
 To be honest I am not sure if this caused any eyebrows to be raised, but I would sincerely doubt it.
 After all, if in a small country town like Edmonton, any teacher who ruled out relations with former students may be at risk of celibacy.